 Moselle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Moselle is a somewhat ethnically-diverse town.
 The people who call Moselle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moselle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Moselle include English, German, Scots-Irish, and Scottish.
+Important ancestries of people in Moselle include German, Irish, European, and Scottish.

 The most common language spoken in Moselle is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Japanese.